 See, here’s the thing: Your story’s narrative is not its message.

 Instead, your story’s message is its inspirational kernel of truth.
 It’s the one sentence that sums up how your reader is a different person after reading your book.
 It’s the North Star or compass that drives your story forward.
 It’s that thing at the heart of your story to which people can relate.

-For example, when I teach writing and publishing at the Lifelong Learning Center at the University of Utah, I often dissect the film The Wizard of Oz to illustrate how story structure works.
+For example, when I teach writing and publishing workshops, I often dissect the film The Wizard of Oz to illustrate how story structure works.
 (The Wizard of Oz has a solid story structure, which is one of the many reasons it was a huge hit in 1939 and still holds up today.)
 The message of The Wizard of Oz is this: There’s no place like home.
 That’s it.
 One sentence, one idea, for an entire two-hour movie.
 From the moment Dorothy runs away, her objective is to get back home.
 And every step of the way we are reminded why there is no place like home.

 Your story has to have its own equally solid, identifiable message.
 And every word, sentence, paragraph, page, and chapter of your story must use its message to move the story forward.
-Even if your story is a non-fiction “how-to” book, a biography of a famous person, or a cookbook, it still has to flow and touch the reader’s heart with its message.
+Even if your story is a non-fiction “how-to” book, a biography, memoir, or a cookbook, it still has to flow and touch the reader’s heart with its message.

 If you’re writing non-fiction, you still have to tell a story with a beginning, middle, and end, and a message.
 How does that work?
 Let’s say you’re writing a “how-to” book for Millennials saving for retirement.
 You could just list tax law and the best investment opportunities for the time.
 Yawn.
 No one will read that.
 And worse yet, if they do they won’t retain any of it because straight prose in not memorable.
 There’s no clear message.
 We have no emotional attachment to rules and regulations.